Maximizing the Diversity of Exposure in a Social Network: Scalable approximation algorithms

 Therefore the result follows.

 Now we analyze the running time of \rcGreedy.
-First, we remind that the running of the greedy algorithm on RR sets, for approximately solving the influence maximization problem, follows from the running time of the maximum cover problem~\cite{tang14}.
+First, we remind that the running of the greedy algorithm on {\rr} sets, for approximately solving the influence maximization problem, follows from the running time of the maximum cover problem~\cite{tang14}.
 For the analysis of \rcGreedy, we use a similar reasoning and exploit a connection to the weighted version of the maximum coverage problem.
-However, we note that our problem does not correspond to the weighted maximum coverage problem since (i) we are interested in the weights of RC-sets even in the case when they have been already covered by a pair $(u,i)$,\footnote{We say that a pair $(u,i)$ covers an RC-set $\multiR$ if $(u,i) \in \multiR$} (ii) the weights of the ground set elements (which correspond to RC-sets) dynamically change based on the pairs that already covered them.
-However, these differences do not affect the running time analysis since, the constant time operation to check whether an RC-set is covered by a pair $(u,i)$ is simply replaced by the constant time comparison of $l(i)$ to the minimum and maximum labels of the items that have previously covered this RC-set.
-Since this operation is independent of the seed node $u$, the number of ``covered" checks performed on each RC-set is upper-bounded by the size of the RC-set.
-Hence, the total running time complexity of \rcGreedy is $\bigO(\sum_{\multiR \in \sampleR} \lvert \multiR \rvert)$. \end{proof}
+However, we note that our problem does not correspond to the weighted maximum coverage problem since (i) we are interested in the weights of {\rc}-sets even in the case when they have been already covered by a pair $(u,i)$,\!\footnote{We say that a pair $(u,i)$ covers an {\rc}-set $\multiR$ if $(u,i) \in \multiR$} (ii) the weights of the ground set elements (which correspond to {\rc}-sets) dynamically change based on the pairs that already covered them.
+However, these differences do not affect the running time analysis much.
+The constant time operation to check whether an {\rc}-set is covered by a pair $(u,i)$ is replaced by the operation of finding the next smaller and next larger labels compared to $l(i)$ from the labels of the items that have previously covered this {\rc}-set.
+Using binary search, this can be done in logarithmic time.

+Since this operation is independent of the seed node $u$, the number of ``covered" checks performed on each {\rc}-set is upper-bounded by the size of the {\rc}-set, times a logarithmic factor as explained above.
+Hence, the total running time complexity of \rcGreedy is $\bigO(\sum_{\multiR \in \sampleR} \lvert \multiR \rvert \log (\lvert \multiR \rvert))$. \end{proof}